pace-neutrons/Horace/documentation/user_docs/docs/manual/Generic_Transformation.rst

     %       Calculate and remove background for Ei=200 meV sample dataset
     % =============================================================================
-    % Get access to sqw file for the Ei=200meV containing Horace angular scan root_dir = fileparts(fileparts(fileparts(mfilename("fullpath"))));
+    % Get access to sqw file for the Ei=200meV containing Horace angular scan
+    % which is located in "sqw/sqw2024" folder, in the position relative to the
+    % location of the script.
+    root_dir = fileparts(fileparts(fileparts(mfilename("fullpath"))));
     sqw_dir=fullfile(root_dir,'sqw','sqw2024');